ATNoG/5gcontact/README.md

 ## Edge Mobility Manager

 The Edge Mobility Manager emulates a handover between different Radio Access Network (RAN) endpoints, in a Multi-access Edge Computing (MEC) environment.
+It is composed of a SDN Controller Application that runs on top of the [ryu](https://ryu-sdn.org/) SDN Framework Controller, as well as the necessary running scripts for installing and configuring the necessary switch bridges in [Open vSwitch](https://www.openvswitch.org/).
+The SDN Controller Application exposes a REST interface that allows external entities to trigger the handover.

 # Support or Contact